b1g3ar5/AOC2021/README.md

 My solutions try to be neat and I'm hoping understandable.
 If I look at the code in a years time I hope to be able to understand it.

-I have 3 which take longed than 5 seconds
+I have 3 which take longer than 5 seconds:

 Day20 - applying a filter to a 150x150 grid which takes 8 seconds using the Store comonad
          (see https://chrispenner.ca/posts/conways-game-of-life)